FNS-Division/inframapkit-documentation/docs/proximity.md

 ## Overview

-The Proximity class calculates distances between points of interest (POIs) and telecommunications infrastructure elements.
-It performs spatial analysis to find the nearest cell sites and transmission nodes for each POI.
+The Proximity class calculates distances between Points of Interest (POIs) and telecommunications infrastructure elements.
+It performs distance calculations to find the nearest cell sites and transmission nodes for each POI.

 **Key features:**

 - Calculates distances to the nearest infrastructure elements by type (2G/3G/4G/5G cell sites, fiber nodes)
 - Uses Haversine formula to account for Earth's curvature in distance calculations
-- Efficiently processes large datasets using k-d trees for nearest-neighbor searches
+- Efficiently processes large datasets using kd trees for nearest-neighbor searches
 - Provides both raw distance data and summary statistics

 ## Class parameters